Navprayas-A-group-of-Innovative-thought/Navprayas-Frontend/README.md

   git merge upstream/master
   ```

-I these commands are enough but still you forgot some commands you can take help from [here](https://github.com/kmrakash/practice/blob/master/GithubCommands.md)
+I think these commands are enough but still you forgot some commands you can take help from [here](https://github.com/kmrakash/practice/blob/master/GithubCommands.md)

 Happy Coding !!!